 Office Ext.
 251

 Avalyn joined the Potomac Conference in 2019.
-She holds a Bachelor of Science degree in Management Studies from the North Caribbean University in Mandeville, Jamaica and is working toward her Masters of Business Administration through Andrews University (Mich.).
+She holds a Bachelor of Science degree in Management Studies from the North Caribbean University in Mandeville, Jamaica and completed her Masters of Business Administration through Walden University in the summer of 2020.

 Areas I oversee: locally funded employee processing, vacation / carryover, pre-employment testing of candidates, verification of employment, educator compliance tracking / monthly reports, employment files, I-9 audits and general questions and concerns